 Many dads coordinate their time with when their child has signed up to serve meals or stay over (note that your child must sign up independent from your sign up).
 Please feel free to sign up for one or more nights, and consider signing up as an alternate.

-On the second Sunday of each month, a group of Marist mother's serve a homemade dinner to the residents of My Sister's House, a shelter for women and children at the Atlanta Mission on Howell Mill Road.
+On the first Sunday of each month (October-May), a group of Marist mother's serve a homemade dinner to the residents of My Sister's House, a shelter for women and children at the Atlanta Mission on Howell Mill Road.